Horror of Dracula

 Dracula movies have never gone out of fashion.
 But after Hollywood played out its Dracula-Meets-Wolf-Man-Meets-Frankenstein-Meets-Abbott-and-Costello string in the mid-1900s, the creative impetus switched to England.

 Lush colour, intelligent scripts and classically trained actors are the hallmarks of these films.
-They are obviously produced on a tight budget and so the special effects are limited, often implied through characters' reactions.
-They also tend to forego dramatic camera tricks to present more straightforward staging with a distinctive stateliness that you get only with British film.
+They are obviously produced on limited budgets and so the special effects are restrained, often implied through characters' reactions.
+They also tend to forgo dramatic camera tricks to present more straightforward staging with a distinctive stateliness that you get only with British film.

 Plus the emphasis is placed on psychological development of characters rather than on emotional hysterics.